AlexsanderMe/game_quiz-batch/README.md

 ## Notes

+   - Please note that this project was not fully completed.
+Feel free to modify it and add new levels if you wish.
-This project demonstrates how creativity and programming logic can be applied early on using simple and accessible tools like Windows batch scripts.
+   - This project demonstrates how creativity and programming logic can be applied early on using simple and accessible tools like Windows batch scripts.
 It serves as a great starting point for beginners exploring basic logic, flow control, and user interaction concepts.

 ## License